visualbravo/zenstack-cache/README.md

   const publishedPosts = await client.post.findMany({
     where: {
       published: true,
-      authorId: 1,
+      authorId: userId,
     },

+    // All of these are optional.
     cache: {
-      // All of these are optional.
       ttl: 60,
       swr: 120,
       tags: [`user:${userId}`],